 Throughout her life, Juliette Low returned to this house for love and support.
 This was her bedroom when she visited home as an adult, and when she came home from England to start Girl Scouts.
 Furnished with her belongings, this room shows Juliette as her private self.

-As a girl Juliette painted, sketched, and doodled.
+As a girl, Juliette painted, sketched, and doodled.
 Later she studied painting and sculpting in New York, London, and Paris.
 Inside her dressing table drawer are her sculpting tools: wooden carving sticks, wire loops for trimming clay, brushes for scoring, and big calipers to take measurements.

-On the dressing table is a small, glazed figurine of a girl threading a needle, sitting with her head bent over her work.
+On the mantel is a small, glazed figurine of a girl threading a needle, sitting with her head bent over her work.
 Brown hair shining, she wears a yellow dress, and her sturdy feet are bare.
 Before starting Girl Scouts, Juliette Low worked with Girl Guides in London and Scotland.
 She made this piece during an art lesson for her Scottish Girl Guides.
 One of the girls was the model.

 Above the fireplace are two portraits of Juliette: a pencil sketch and the portrait painted from that sketch.
 Both were made by Juliette’s niece, Alice Parker Shurtleff.
 Alice sketched as Juliette worked on a sculpture of Alice’s daughter.
 You see Juliette intensely concentrating as she shapes the young girl’s head out of clay.
 The sleeves of her plain, white shirt are rolled up, her hands are smudged with clay and her hair is slightly messy.
 This is Juliette in a private moment, with family, doing something she loves.

-What does this portrait tell you about Juliette Low?
+Above the mahogany sideboard is an oil painting of Juliette Low’s cousin, Nina Pape.
+Nina was the head of a girls’ school in Savannah, with progressive ideas about educating girls.
 Nina encouraged creativity and play at her school.
 She sent students on woodland hikes to learn about nature, teaching them "how to think, not what to think."
 When Juliette decided to start Girl Scouts, Nina was the first person she called.
 The first official Girl Scouts were students from Pape School.

 Above the fireplace is an oil portrait of Juliette Low’s mother Nellie at age 19.
 This copy was painted by Juliette from the original.
 Nellie wears a white, narrow-waisted evening dress, her hair fashionably arranged in wings over her ears.
-She smiles slightly with a look that some visitors have called “modest” and others “fearless”.
+She smiles slightly with a look that some visitors have called “modest” and others “fearless.”
 Which is it?
 One family story tells how she liked to slide down bannisters, a skill she passed down to her children.
 Later, Juliette Low let Girl Scouts slide down the railing on her front steps when they visited her at home.

 Juliette Low’s childhood gave her curiosity, creativity, joy in the outdoors, a taste for adventure and a strong sense of duty—qualities that equipped her to start Girl Scouts.
 But was her upbringing in a wealthy family in 1800s Savannah ever an obstacle to founding a movement for all girls?